we treat your rugs like they were our own.

 {GPS: 16 Kennedy Lane Concord NH 03301 for back access}

-We are the only garage door on the block, it has Little River signage and a doorbell.
-It is between Siam Orchid's back entrance and Flag Works.
+We are the only garage door on the block, it is a sand color with green trim, has Little River signage on the door and a doorbell to the left.

-If you would like a visual, click here.
+If you would like a driving overview visual, click here.
 Please note this alley area is strictly for the convenience of quick 'drop off' / 'pick up' only.

 It is a narrow, one-way street that cannot be blocked and there is no public parking.